BMClab/BMC/README.md

 License
 -------

-The non-software content of this work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), and the software code is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The non-software content of this project is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), and the software code is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).